Updated: 19 hours ago

 Yep.
 Clever hashtags and collaborations drew us to the places that created these insane dessert experiences.

 This is how we found – and fell in love with – these three places:

 Bombobar used specific hashtags and encouraged customers to do the same.
 They monitored these hashtags, replied in the comments and even re-grammed some of their fans’ posts.
 When you interact with your fans, not only do you start to feel a connection with each other, but also newcomers see your product or work and want to be a part of the magic.
 It was thanks to this strategy that we came across Bombobar in Chicago.

 2. Make your space or product relatable.

 Think back to the super cool sign at Milk Jam Creamery.

 We saw that sign on Instagram and we needed to go.

 So, that’s how we came across these places when we needed them most during our travels.
+And the social media lessons I learned from them.
 Because who doesn’t need something to look forward to on a road trip, something to soothe, and most importantly, something to get the kids to be quiet?